kenyaking/unit-4-game/README.md

 # unit-4-game

-This application is a game where the user is shown a random number at the start of the game and must match that number in order to win.
-Users click on “crystal” buttons that have hidden numbers.
-If the user exceeds the number shown, the user loses the game.
+Challenge/Problem: A game app that includes hidden data and calculations.

-https://kenyaking.github.io/unit-4-game/
+Solution: I created a game where the player is shown a random number at the start of the game.
+The goals of the game is to match the number shown.
+Players click on “crystal” buttons that have hidden numbers.
+As the player clicks the crystals, each number is added to the total.
+If the player exceeds the random number shown, the player loses the game.
+If the player matches the number, he wins the game. https://kenyaking.github.io/unit-4-game/

-Technical: The app uses bootstrap for the layout, javascript and JQuery library for updating the scores.
+Technology: I used Bootstrap, Javascript and jQuery.